MApps-Actuate/OT2-Content-Approval/README.md

-OT2 Contract Approval Demo Application
+OT2 Content Approval Demo Application
 --------

 This is a demo application to demonstrate how to consume OT2 services.